 The Place Of Technology In It All: The Way We Learn Is Now Digital

 Our lives are becoming highly digitalized, including the way we learn in the classroom and out of it.
 Children are now introduced to technology from a young age, and it is no longer a novelty but an essential part of their lives.
 In schools, it is a part of their curriculum and also a channel through which other subjects are delivered.
 In addition, the world of money itself has changed from the way loans are processed to the printing of money or coins.
-In the 1660’s, coins were made using hand tools, hand hammering and sometimes animal powered presses.
+In the 1660’s, coins were made using hand tools, hand-hammering, and sometimes animal-powered presses.
 Thanks to steam-powered presses, production capacity has dramatically increased to billions of coins annually, as revealed by US mint facts.
-Currency production, particularly paper currency, is now embedded with motion technology and the use of a raised printing press as a way to address security concerns.

 To tackle the issue of financial literacy, one must first set a solid foundation and do so early enough.
 Instilling solid financial knowledge early on gives time to hone and perfect skills, and with access to technology continuously being improved, embedding it in here may be the most effective strategy yet.